Breast Reduction Scars: Are Mammoplasty Scars Permanent?

 Apply moisturizers and topical creams

 Applying moisturizers and creams containing vitamins A and E can improve the healing process and make the scars paler.
-Remember that the moisturizers you use shouldn't have alcohol, paraben, and fragrance, as they may cause infection.
+Remember that the moisturizers you use shouldn't have alcohol, paraben, or fragrance, as they may cause infection.

 Use silicone gel and sheets.